ldvhuy09/some_notes/Error-handling-restapi-spring.md

 	    public CustomExc(String msg, Throwable cause) {
 		    super(msg, cause);
 	    }
+	    .....blabla
     }

+But, It like the above exceptions, which is limited in the way it deals with the body of response.
 You can save any file of the workspace to **Google Drive**, **Dropbox** or **GitHub** by opening the **Synchronize** sub-menu and clicking **Save on**.
 Even if a file in the workspace is already synced, you can save it to another location.
 StackEdit can sync one file with multiple locations and accounts.

 ## Synchronize a file